-When you hear the word “butter” who do you think of?
+When you hear the magic word “butter” what do you think of?
+Toast?
+Pancakes?
+Baking?
 Paula Deen?
 Me too.
 I have never made a single recipe from Paula Deen (sorry Paula!
-I still like ya’ll!) but I have seen this Paula Deen’s Ooey Gooey Butter Cake pinned so many times that I couldn’t resist.
+I still like y’all!) but I have seen this Paula Deens Ooey Gooey Butter Cake pinned so many times that I couldn’t resist.

 I have also seen this pinned as “The Original Neiman Marcus Bars” and “Texas Gold Bars”.
 But the name doesn’t really matter.
 Because whatever you call them, they ARE ooey, they ARE gooey and they definitely have a rich, buttery flavor.
 They’re also about to become one of your family’s favorite treats of all time.

 I can never think of butter without remembering one of my mother’s memories about butter.
 It was a story we heard multiple times and yet, we enjoyed every single one of them.
 It was during World War II and my mother lived in a project.
-She remembers getting rations during the war and one of the things that was in scarce supply was butter.
+She remembers getting rations during the war and one of the things that were in scarce supply was butter.

 She told us that it used to come as white butter with a little packet of yellow dye.
 To make your butter yellow, you took the packet and mixed it into the butter.

 Well, one time her older brother decided to have some fun with their butter.

 Along with the yellow packet of coloring that came with the butter, he had an idea.
 He decided it would be funny to add a few drops of blue coloring to the butter.

 And you know what happens when you mix yellow and blue – you get green.
 All of their butter supply had a lovely green color.